Normal subgroups of SimpHAtic groups: Proof of Theorem

 \section{Proof of Theorem~\ref{t:2}}

-In this section we present the proof of Theorem~\ref{t:2} from Introduction.
+In this section we present the proof of Theorem~\ref{t:2} from the Introduction.
 Recall that $K\rightarrowtail G \twoheadrightarrow Q$ is an exact sequence of infinite groups.
-Since $K,G$ have type $F_{n+1}$, the image $Q$ has type $F_{n+1}$ as well -- see e.g.\ \cite[Theorem 7.2.21]{Geo-book}.
+Since $K,G$ have type $F_{\infty}$, the image $Q$ has type $F_{\infty}$ as well -- see e.g.\ \cite[Theorem 7.2.21]{Geo-book}.
 Since $K,Q$ are infinite, we have that $G$ has one end, that is, $\pi_0^{\infty}(G)=0$ -- see e.g.\ \cite[Corollary 16.8.5]{Geo-book}.
-By the result of Houghton \cite{Hou} and Jackson \cite{Jac} (see also \cite[Corollary 16.8.5]{Geo-book}), from the fact that $\pi_1^{\infty}(G)\neq 0$ we conclude that neither $K$ nor $Q$ has one end.
-For the rest of the proof we suppose that $\pi_{n-1}^{\infty}(K)\neq 0$ and we will show that this leads to a contradiction.
-The other case -- under the assumption $\pi_{n-1}^{\infty}(Q)\neq 0$ -- is essentially the same.
-This will conclude the proof.
+By the result of Houghton \cite{Hou} and Jackson \cite{Jac} (see also \cite[Corollary 16.8.5]{Geo-book}), from the fact that $\pi_1^{\infty}(G)\neq 0$ we conclude that neither $K$ nor $Q$ has one end, that is $\pi_0^{\infty}(K)\neq 0\neq \pi_0^{\infty}(Q)$.
+For the rest of the proof we focus on the case (1), that is we assume that $K$ is not virtually free and acts geometrically on a finite-dimensional contractible complex.
+The proof in the other case -- under the assumptions on $Q$ -- is essentially the same (just exchanging the roles of $K$ and $Q$).